vigeek/mongosback/README.md

 ## mongosback
-**mongosback** is a mongodb backup script created to be easy to use yet flexible.
+**mongosback** is a mongodb backup script created to be easy to use yet flexible, currently a commit or two away for readiness.

 #### Installation
 Clone or download as zip from github, extract to directory.
 Set the main script as executable (chmod u+x mongosback.sh).
 Edit mongosback.conf with desired settings and execute from cron.